 Frequently Asked Framework Issues

-@midwayjs/decorator Package Generally speaking, npm will allow the same dependency to have an instance in the node_modules, and the rest of the modules will be linked to the node_modules/@midwayjs/decorator through a soft link.
+@midwayjs/core Package Generally speaking, npm will allow the same dependency to have an instance in the node_modules, and the rest of the modules will be linked to the node_modules/@midwayjs/core through a soft link.

 In the following command,

 npm ls lists the dependency trees of a package under the project.